+PRODUCT:

+Work products may include reports, plans, analyses, data, drawings, renderings, and other products and services, as required

+SUBJECT:

+Transit-Friendly Planning Program

+DESCRIPTION:

-Through this program, NJ TRANSIT provides technical planning assistance to interested municipalities to create and implement sensitive, community-based plans to set the stage of Transit-Oriented Development and guide local growth in a comprehensive manner, especially in areas where transit could stimulate new development opportunities and create strong community centers for people to live, work and socialize.
+Through this program, NJ TRANSIT provides technical planning assistance to interested municipalities to create and implement sensitive, community-based "vision" plans to guide local growth in a comprehensive manner, especially in areas where transit could stimulate new development opportunities and create strong community centers for people to live, work and socialize.
 Critical components of this work include community outreach, engagement, consensus building and partnerships.
 Many accomplished projects successfully brought NJ TRANSIT and the targeted community together with state agencies, counties, MPOs, advocacy groups and not-for-profit organizations so that resources could be leveraged and common goals and objectives achieved.
 In many communities, successful vision plans have been incorporated into Master Plans and/or adopted as enhanced zoning or new redevelopment plans designed to specifically implement mixed-use Transit Oriented Development (TOD).

+SCHEDULE:

-Plans/reports as required.
+Ongoing, as required.

+PRODUCT:

+Work products may include reports, plans, analyses, data, drawings, renderings, and other products and services, as required.

+SUBJECT:

 Bus and Other Surface Transportation Planning

+DESCRIPTION:

-Work will continue to progress both singularly by NJ TRANSIT and in partnership with municipalities, counties, and other external parties, to plan for future bus rapid transit projects, bus terminals and support facilities, and to improve bus services so they operate faster, more reliably and address changing customer needs.
-Particular attention will be given to bus system redesign efforts and the phasing and scalability of bus improvements to effectively use available capital funding and fit within tight operating funding constraints.
+Bus and Other Surface Transportation Planning -Work will continue to progress both by singularly by NJ TRANSIT and in partnership with municipalities, counties, and other external parties, to plan for future bus rapid transit projects, bus terminals and support facilities, and to improve bus services so they operate faster, more reliably and address changing customer needs.
+Particular attention will be given to the phasing and scalability of bus improvements to effectively use available capital funding and fit within tight operating funding constraints.
 Planning efforts may include traditional bus vehicles as well as other types of specialized vehicles and propulsion systems.

+SCHEDULE:

+Ongoing, as required.